przadka/GPT-Todo/README.md

 A super simple pluing for Chat GPT based on one of the [official examples](https://platform.openai.com/docs/plugins/examples).
-You need to run it locally and add it to your Chat GPT poiting to localhost.
+You need to run it locally and add it to your Chat GPT pointing to localhost.